-Keily heads up the Cyber & Data Privacy Enforcement & Litigation Practice in London.
+Keily heads up the Cyber, Privacy & Data Innovation practice in London.
 Keily works with her clients as a "strategic business partner" to navigate privacy and cyber security crises to achieve better commercial, regulatory and judicial outcomes.

 Due to her background as a litigation and enforcement lawyer, Keily has a different perspective on cybersecurity and data privacy issues.
 She has led the response to investigations by the UK’s Information Commissioner’s Office, the Irish Data Protection Commission, the Competition and Markets Authority, the FCA, the SFO, the U.S. Department of Justice, the FBI, the SEC and Parliamentary Select Committees.
 Keily has also acted as external legal counsel for privacy and financial service regulators.

 On cybersecurity issues, Keily directs cybersecurity incidents and investigations across multiple jurisdictions and incident types from simple business email compromises, to enterprise-wide network intrusions and cyberattacks with national security implications.
 Keily has worked with national and international law enforcement and is called upon to act as external legal counsel to security and forensics firms when engaging with regulators.